GladsonAntony/JMeterNotes/Readme.md

 The Pattern can be either be:

-a “string” for “Equals” or “Substring” clauses a “Perl5-style” Regular Expression for “Contains” or “Matches” clauses Response Entities that can be checked include the following.
+a “string” for “Equals” or “Substring” clauses</br>
+a “Perl5-style” Regular Expression for “Contains” or “Matches” clauses</br>
+Response Entities that can be checked include the following.

 ___<ins>Text Response:</ins>___